Chill out and euphoria:

 THC binds with the cannabinoid 1 (CB1) receptors in the brain, but when CBD is used in isolation it links only very weakly, if at all, with these receptors.
 It is this difference which makes THC create the high or sense of euphoria which is absent in CBD only products.

 Consumers of THC have said that the presence of greater levels of CBD in products make for a more comfortable high.
 This is because when CBD and THC are paired together the behaviour of CBD changes.
 It starts to compete with THC on the CB1 receptors.
-This situation, where CBD gains an additional attribute when used in conjunction with THC, has been described as the “entourage effect”.
+This situation, where CBD gains an additional attribute when used in conjunction with THC, and the rest of the plant’s compounds, has been described as the “entourage effect”.
 The entourage effect can regulate some of the undesired side effects of THC.
 So, it’s always a good idea to introduce CBD in your cannabis experience even if you’re a THC lover.

 Is there a simple metaphor that explains the difference between CBD and THC?